The Official CELPIP Podcast: Episode 3 – Free Study Resources for the CELPIP Test

 Are you preparing for the CELPIP Test and not sure where to find study resources?
 In today’s episode, our experts share information on the free study resources available for the CELPIP Test!

 - CBC: https://www.cbc.ca/, https://www.cbc.ca/learning-english

 - Your feedback is important to us.
 Please take a few minutes to fill out our survey.

-CJ [00:00:00] Hello, everyone, and welcome to the official CELPIP podcast, where we aim to help you, our test takers get the scores you need and support newcomers building a life in Canada.
-My name is CJ and along with my co-host, Chris, we talked to a variety of guests from test-takers, language teachers and test readers to employment counselors and immigration consultants, just to name a few.
+CJ [00:00:00] Hello, everyone, and welcome to the Official CELPIP Podcast, where we aim to help you, our test takers, get the scores you need and support newcomers building a life in Canada.
+My name is CJ and along with my co-host, Chris, we talk to a variety of guests from test takers, language teachers, and test raters to employment counselors and immigration consultants, just to name a few.
 We also bring our in-house staff on the show to get their perspective.
-They’re the people in the company that work behind the scenes to make some public test available to you.
+They’re the people in the company that work behind the scenes to make the CELPIP Test available to you.
 How are you doing, Chris?

 Chris [00:00:37] I’m doing well, thanks.